DanHodges/TheologicalDictionary/son-of-man.md

 # Son Of Man
-Definition of Son Of Man coming soon.
+The definition of Son Of Man is coming soon!